 Garden rooms are more popular than ever right now as they offer a cool, and often more affordable, alternative to an extension.
 You may now be working from home full time and in need of a little separation from the house/kids during work hours (kids are noisy), while the added space could even double up as a yoga studio, home cinema or guest house (when we can invite relatives to stay once again!).
 The choice is yours, and there are plenty of different garden room ideas and styles around, modern or traditional, to fit in with your garden design.
 We are a big fan of this garden room come summer house which adds a contemporary touch to a small and simple garden design.

-If you are now working from home full time then a garden office may be on your list of priorities and adding an outbuilding can fit the bill.
+If you are now working from home full time you might be looking for garden ideas to expand your indoor space.
+If this is the case, then a garden office may be on your list of priorities and adding an outbuilding can fit the bill.
 Use yours as an office, or maybe as a place to retreat to when your working day is done but what's great about these garden buildings is that they are functional and can add a really interesting structure to all types of gardens.
 This converted shipping container is a nod to the industrial trend and makes the perfect spot for both work and play.

 If you have one of the best BBQs about then you may want to have it on show.
 But, if you want to be more discreet and have the barbie sit in with the rest of your garden's style, there are plenty of nifty ways to do so.
 This cool outdoor kitchen setup features a BBQ on wheels by Ikea and the wood that conceals it helps keep the entire look, undisrupted.
 What a beauty, and yes, it's teamed with brilliant storage too.